-Prestonpans high street lies in the opposite direction which has fewer facilities, although there’s a supermarket on the far end of the village which is handy for stocking up on snacks and it’s also the location of the former Cockenzie power station and the historic Cockenzie harbour.
+Prestonpans High Street lies in the opposite direction and has fewer facilities, although there’s a supermarket on the far end of the village which is handy for stocking up on snacks and it’s also the location of the former Cockenzie power station and the historic Cockenzie harbour.

 Birdwatching: Musselburgh Lagoons is a haven for bird enthusiasts with its diverse range of sea and wetland species.
 Take your binoculars (link to binocular reviews) and you might even spot a rare species or two.

 Nature Walks: Traverse the pathways of Levenhall Links.
 The area boasts a variety of habitats, making it an enjoyable place to explore from the gravelled path that runs along the shoreline to the rough tracks heading into the woodlands.

 Picnicking: With its breathtaking views, Musselburgh Lagoons is a perfect spot for a family picnic.
 You can enjoy a tranquil setting while feasting on your picnic goodies – but remember to leave no trace behind to preserve the area’s beauty.